NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 \(Prob(+test)\)

-Well, we can either test positive and have the disease or we can test positive and not have the disease… If we add up both of those mutually exclusive possibilities, we get the unconditional probability of testing positive.
-We are conditioning out (marginalizing across) disease status.
 This is the probability of testing positive, regardless of whether or not you have the disease.
+How to compute this?
+Well, we can either test positive and have the disease or we can test positive and not have the disease.
+If we add up both of those disjoint possibilities (applying the third axiom of probability, or the law of total probability), we get the unconditional probability of testing positive.
+Here we are marginalizing across disease status.

 \(Prob(+test\bigcap Disease) + Prob(+test\bigcap no Disease)\)